Meet Sandrine Charles: The Woman Helping to Grow Your Favorite Menswear Brands

 If you are in any way, shape, or form involved with (or even interested in) the menswear, streetwear, or sneaker spaces, then chances are you’re familiar with a brand or event that mastermind publicist Sandrine Charles has had a hand in.
 Charles founded her own public relations consulting agency, Sandrine Charles Consulting (SCC for short), back in 2015, and since launching has worked with the likes of Stone Island, Pony, Alife, Noah, October’s Very Own, Kith, Adsum, Death To Tennis, Aimé Leon Dore, and SneakerCon.
 We could go on, truly.

-Charles is hustling 24/7, whether she’s getting her clients press coverage, pulling off successful events (not sure if you were at Reign’s one-year anniversary, but you should have been), or elevating her brands to the next level.
-A true testament to her grind is Charles’s brand-new (massive!) showroom.
+Charles is hustling 24/7, whether she’s getting her clients press coverage, pulling off successful events (not sure if you were at Sneakernstuff's L.A. opening, but you should have been), or elevating her brands to the next level.
+A true testament to her grind is Charles’s massive showroom.
 It’s so cozy-chic, we could move in.
 We managed to catch some time with Charles between one of her many meetings and dinner dates (we wonder when she sleeps, too), and sat down to talk about how she got to where she is today, how she manages work-life balance, and what’s next (she’s always looking to add womenswear!).
 We suggest you take some notes on this one.

 The moment she knew she wanted to work in public relations: